Gyana491/KrushiMitra-AI/Readme.md

 (please open it in your smartphone it really looks beautiful)
 - **Documentation**: https://github.com/Gyana491/krushimitra-ai-agent

+before you proceed for testing know about our agentic tools :

+`kccdatabaseTool` = Kishan Call center vectorDB
+- used as knowledge source using RAG implementation
+- currently we have trained it based on Odisha call center database 2024-2025
+- To make it doptable to more states we don't need retrain the model, we just have to ingest the data in our kishacall vectordb tool

+`mandipricetool` = Querying Mandi Price From data.gov.in

+- some states and districts don't have mandi price index but if it's a popular city then mandi price work properly

+`weatherTool` = to get information about the weather forecast of the the current user.

+`webSearchTool` = To pull the most recent information from the internet.

+- We implemented it because the data from the government data source is very in consistent.

+- our main motto is to provide the most accurate answer to the farmer.

+- web search is tool is used to verify all the facts and and prove the response according to most recent events.

+`UserContext` = To understand the Farmers context before giving the answer.

+- Farmers are not the mostly educated one. so they can't express the queries properly

+- User Context tool always updates and runs inthe background. to gather context such as farme size, farm location, crops, username, current weather.

+When all these tools combined, they the information are gathered form verified data sources then,

+we provide the most accurate answer to the farmer.

+and that's the main motto of `KrushiMitra`

 ## Testing Queries

 The following queries are designed to test various capabilities of the KrushiMitra AI Agent.
 These queries simulate real farmer interactions and cover multiple agricultural domains.